top of page

 Overview

 Hemlock Woolly Adelgid (HWA) is an invasive insect that threatens eastern hemlock trees.
 The forest pest feeds at the base of the needles, draining the tree's stored nutrients and gradually weakening it.
-Without treatment, infested eastern hemlocks become unhealthy, their needles turn gray, and they can die within 4 to 10 years.
-HWA has been spreading along the western Michigan coast for several years, with confirmed infestations in seven counties.
+Without treatment, infested eastern hemlocks become unhealthy, their needles turn gray, and trees can die within 4 to 10 years.
+HWA has been spreading along the West Michigan coastline for several years, with confirmed infestations in nine counties, including Antrim County.
 Early detection is crucial—identifying an infestation quickly allows for timely treatment, which can save affected trees and stop the spread into new areas.
 Thanks to funding from the Michigan Invasive Species Grant Program and the U.S. Forest Service, we are offering free HWA surveys in high-risk areas.
 To schedule a survey please fill out our survey consent form - linked below.

 Winter Surveys